benhoyt/merovius.github.io/jekyll/_posts/2017-08-14-why-context-value-matters-and-how-to-improve-it.markdown

   `foo.X` is dynamically scoped or not.
 Personally, I would address that by removing package-scoped variables from the language.
 They could still be emulated by declaring a dynamically-scoped pointer and never modifying it.
-  It's pointee is then a shared variable.
+  Its pointee is then a shared variable.
 But most usages of package-scoped variables would probably just use dynamically scoped variables.

 It is instructive to see, how this design would fare against the list of